 Moses Montefiore SecondVisit to Palestine

 In 1857 he discovered that the attempts at agricultural settlement had failed and decided to build the Mishkenot Sha’ananim neighborhood (the neighborhood was established three years later).
-That same year, he built a flour mill on the land he bought for the hospital; in order to entice the Jews in Jerusalem to move to the new neighborhood.
+That same year, he built a flour mill on the land he bought for the hospital; to entice the Jews in Jerusalem to move to the new neighborhood.